 The aircraft is believed to the first to feature the fly by optics system which is advanced when compared to the fly by wire system.
 Fly by optics system uses fiber optic cable instead of metal.
 This decreases electromagnetic disturbances to the onboard sensors.
 As part of a general relaxation of Japanese military export restrictions, export clients are also being sought for the type.
-The Kawasaki P-1 is a four-engine, specifically designed maritime patrol aircraft.
+The Kawasaki P-1 is a four-engine, specifically designed maritime-patrol aircraft.
 Under the low-set wings of the P-1 are four podded IHI F7-10 turbofan engines.
-The Toshiba HPS-106 active electronically scanned array (AESA) radar, which employs a total of four antennas to provide 360-degree coverage, and infrared/light detection systems for surface detection are among the sensors that the P-1 is equipped with to enable the aircraft to carry out its primary purpose of detecting submarines and surface vessels.
+The Toshiba HPS-106 active electronically scanned array (AESA) radar, which employs a total of four antennas to provide 360-degree coverage, and infrared/light detection systems for surface detection are among the sensors that the P-1 is equipped with to enable the special-mission aircraft to carry out its primary purpose of detecting submarines and surface vessels.

 AIRBORNE WARNING AND CONTROL SYSTEMS – AWACS